-- 4. All activities shall be in compliance with any applicable State Regulated Riparian Buffer Rules in Chapter 2 of Title 15A. - 5.
-When applicable, all construction activities shall be performed and maintained in full compliance with G.S.
+4. When applicable, all construction activities shall be performed and maintained in full compliance with G.S.
 Chapter 113A Article 4 (Sediment and Pollution Control Act of 1973).
 Regardless of applicability of the Sediment and Pollution Control Act, all projects shall incorporate appropriate Best Management Practices for the control of sediment and erosion so that no violations of state water quality standards, statutes, or rules occur.
-[15A NCAC 02H .0506 (b)(3) and (c)(3) and 15A NCAC 02B .0200]

-Design, installation, operation, and maintenance of all sediment and erosion control measures shall be equal to or exceed the requirements specified in the most recent version of the North Carolina Sediment and Erosion Control Manual, or for linear transportation projects, the NCDOT Sediment and Erosion Control Manual.
+Design, installation, operation, and maintenance of all sediment and erosion control measures shall be equal to or exceed the requirements specified in the most recent version of the North Carolina Sediment and Erosion Control Manual, or for linear transportation projects, the North Caroline Department of Transportation Sediment and Erosion Control Manual.